 “Therefore, the Father is loving Me, seeing that I’m laying down My soul that I may be getting it again.
 No one is taking it away from Me, but I am laying it down of Myself.
 I have the right to lay it down, and I have the right to get it again.
 This precept I got from My Father.”
 (John 10:18 CLNT)

 Now, some argue that this passage above is showing that Jesus raised himself.
-That’s because most Christians believe that Jesus was fully God and man while being in the flesh.
 However, according to the scriptures, we should know that this is not true.
-So, we shouldn’t be surprised that most bibles use the word “power” instead of the word “right” in that passage above.
+So, we shouldn’t be surprised that most bibles use the word “power” instead of the word “right” or “authority” as we seen in that passage above.
 This they do ignoring the many passages that clearly show that God himself is the one who raised Jesus from the dead.
 And the reason God could raise him up is because Jesus lived a sin free life.
-Therefore, wouldn't Jesus have the right to receive his life back again as we read above.
+Therefore, wouldn't Jesus have the right to receive his life back again as we read above?

 Below are some more Scriptures showing that it was God the Father who raised Jesus out of hell: